pranavraikote/Python-Selenium-Tweeting/README.md

-# twitter-selenium
+# Python-Selenium-Tweeting

 This code was developed to implement an automated tweet system.
-It shows how web automation can be achieved using Selenium and Python-A programming language which is on a steep rise now.
+It shows how web automation can be achieved using Selenium and Python - A programming language which is on a steep rise now.

 # Pre-requisites
 Download and install selenium module (pip install selenium).